• beehiiv Blog

 Taking a few moments to personalize each response will also show your subscribers that you appreciate their interest and are willing to go the extra mile for them.
 Remember to thank them for contacting you as well!

-It also builds relationships between you and your audience, which can be beneficial in the long run.
-So don't hesitate to invite new subscribers to reach out and start a conversation.
+Engaging with your new subscribers actively helps convert more of these leads into customers over time.
+It also builds relationships between you and your audience, which can be beneficial in the long run, so don't hesitate to invite new subscribers to reach out and start a conversation.

 Jasper Polak surprised me with this invitation when I subscribed to his email newsletter:

-Introduction To Newsletter (Closing Thoughts)
+Introduction to Newsletter (Closing Thoughts)

-1) Subject lines matter–a lot.
+1) Subject lines matter – a lot.
 Make sure that yours are clear and concise.

 2) Keep it short.
 Long introduction emails are more likely to confuse than initiate the reader.